-The U.S. Agency for International Development (USAID) Neglected Tropical Diseases (NTD) Program began in 2006, primarily focusing on seven diseases – lymphatic filariasis, blinding trachoma, onchocerciasis, schistosomiasis, and three soil transmitted helminths – that could be eliminated or controlled through community-wide administration of safe and effective medicines.
+The U.S. Agency for International Development (USAID) Neglected Tropical Diseases (NTD) Program began in 2006, primarily focusing on five diseases – lymphatic filariasis, blinding trachoma, onchocerciasis, schistosomiasis, and soil transmitted helminths (hookworm, roundworm, and whipworm) – that could be eliminated or controlled through community-wide administration of safe and effective medicines.

 A hallmark of the program has been the generous donation of billions of dollars in pharmaceuticals from a handful of companies; their donations of essential drugs have enabled USAID to focus its support on distributing these medicines to communities around the world and evaluating progress toward the elimination of these diseases.